Seeed-Studio/Suli/README.md

 <br>
 What is next
 ---------------------------
-Our plan is make all library of Seeed to Suli compatible and porting some common platform Suli, this’s platform will include: Arduino, Mbed, Raspberry, LaunchPad in the first stage.
-This work may be finished before June.
+Our plan is to make all Seeed libraries Suli compatible and porting Suli of some common platforms.
+These platforms will include Arduino, Mbed, Mesh Bee, Raspberry, LaunchPad in the first stage.
+This work is expected be finished before June.
+Stay tuned :D

+For more information, please refer to https://github.com/Seeed-Studio/Suli